 Choosing a paper surface texture

 What sort of surface texture do you prefer?
-You can choose from hot pressed which is smooth and good for detailed work.
+With watercolor paper, you can choose from hot-pressed which is smooth and good for detailed work.
 There’s cold pressed (also known as NOT) a medium texture paper.
 You can also get a rough texture paper, which might work well if you want to paint loose landscapes allowing the texture to show through.
+With mixed media sketchbooks, the paper tends to be a light grain, perhaps slightly smoother than cold pressed.

-Choosing the size of your watercolour/mixed media sketchbook
+Choosing the size of your watercolour or mixed media sketchbook

 Where you are going to sketch will probably influence the size of your sketchbook.
 For example, on holiday recently, I took a small A6 sketchbook that fitted in my pocket for a chilly morning on the beach.
 Back at the holiday house, I worked in a larger A4 watercolour sketchbook as space was not an issue.